Showing posts with label potatoes. Show all posts

 The Sheffield Depot was within walking distance from my grandparent's house.

-In fact, the train tracks were so close that when I would spend the night at my grandparents, I could hear trains blowing their horns to warn people they were coming down the tracks as I lay in the bed trying to sleep.
+In fact, the train tracks were so close that when I spent the night at my grandparents' house, I could hear trains blowing their horns to warn people they were coming down the tracks as I lay in bed trying to sleep.

-I remember my grand grandfather showing us how to put a straw stick into a hole, wiggle the straw and we would pull out a worm he called Chicken Chokers.
+I remember my grandfather showing us how to put a straw stick into a hole, wiggle the straw, and we would pull out a worm he called Chicken Chokers.

 The chickens do more harm to the larvae than the grubs.

-My great grandparents lived in an old discarded military dining trailer that they had purchased from the army.
+My great-grandparents lived in an old discarded military dining trailer they had purchased from the army.

 In the middle of the trailer were three steps leading to the front door.

-A couple steps down was the living room with a couple of rockers and next to the rockers was their bed and standing just out from the wall was a coal heater.
+A couple of steps down was the living room, which had a couple of rockers.
+Next to the rockers was their bed, and standing just out from the wall was a coal heater.

-At the very end was the kitchen which had been build to cook for a large crowd of men at mess time.
+The kitchen was built to cook for a large crowd of men at the very end of mess time.

 The first funeral that I ever remember attending was that of my great-grandfather.